 Can they be interchanged?

 In a broad sense, then, these terms are mostly interchangeable.
 They are very close in meaning and grades of the same thing.
-But to be more precise, it’s a good idea to always use the right word for the right occasion.
+But to be more precise, it’s a good idea always to use the right word for the right occasion.

 Gratitude versus Appreciation